jackha/smartwheelgui/README.rst

 When the program is closed, the state is saved in _guistate.json.
 If _guistate.json is deleted, the next time the GUI is started with the default settings.

+Logfiles are created for every wheel module in the logs subfolder.